Multiple-Input Auto-Encoder Guided Feature Selection for IoT Intrusion Detection Systems: Experimental Settings

 \subsubsection{Data Quality Evaluation Metrics}

-To further explain the quality of data representation from the MIAE/MIAEFS models, similar to \cite{CTVAE, tharwat2017linear}, we consider three measures, i.e., between-class variance ($d_{bet}$), within-class variance ($d_{wit}$), and data quality ($\emph{data-quality}$).
-Let $\textbf{z}^{(i,c)}$ be the $i^{th}$ data sample of the representation of MIAE/MIAEFS, whilst $n_c$ is the number of data samples of class label $c$.
-The mean point of the class label $c$ is calculated as follows:
+To explain the data representation quality from the MIAE/MIAF models, we consider three measures: between-class variance ($d_{bet}$), within-class variance ($d_{wit}$), and data quality ($\emph{data-quality}$).
+Let $\textbf{z}^{(i,c)}$ be the $i^{th}$ data sample of the MIAE/MIAF representation, and $n_c$ be the number of samples of class label $c$.
+The mean point of class label $c$ is calculated as follows:

-$d_{bet}$ is an average distance between means of different classes, as follows:
+$d_{bet}$ denotes an average distance between means of different classes, as calculated: